lewissbaker/papers/isocpp/relax-coreturn-restrictions.md

 This has the downside of making simple generator coroutines more verbose as it forces every `recursive_generator` coroutine to have a `co_return` statement, not just the ones that make use of tail-recursion.
-A generator coroutine can no longer just let the coroutine
+A generator coroutine can no longer just let execution run off the end since that is undefined-behaviour if the promise object has no `return_void()` method.

 # Final Words